stepan-mitkin/drakon_editor/README.md

 Warning!
 Development version of DRAKON Editor is not as stable as release version and is only for testing purposes.

-See notes about Tcl instalation in "How to use release version of DRAKON Editor" section.
+See notes about Tcl instalation in "How to use release version of DRAKON Editor" section and after follow these steps:

 1. Click "Download ZIP" at current page.

 2. Unzip archive.

 3. Run `drakon_editor.tcl`

 4. By default Russion version of DRAKON Editor will be launched.
 If you need to launch English version of DRAKON Editor then delete folder `/msgs`